fiso64/slsk-batchdl/README.md

   --nec-max-bitrate <rate>     Necessary maximum bitrate --nec-max-sample-rate <rate> Necessary maximum sample rate
 ```
-- Provide either track-col & artist-col (ideally), or full-title-col in case separate artist and title names are unavailable (useful when downloading a csv of a YT playlist).
+- Provide either both a track-col and artist-col (ideally), or full-title-col in case separate artist and track names are unavailable.
 You can also specify --uploader-col (channel names) in that case to use as artist names whenever full-title-col doesn't contain them.
 - Always provide a length-col or get wrong results
 - Files satisfying `pref` conditions will be preferred.
 Files not satisfying `nec` conditions will not be downloaded.